• Skip to primary navigation

 How to Freeze Pork Sausage Patties Recipe | The Worktop

 The parchment paper will keep the sausage patties from sticking to one another.
 If you want, you can then take out one breakfast sausage patty at a time to make individual servings.
-Or, you can defrost the entire bag of stacked sausage patties overnight in the refrigerator to and cook them all at once.

 Make this recipe ahead of time if you want because you can cook these breakfast sausage patties directly from frozen